Authentication management

 Client Secret: DehsAyrzXZK8bARud70Ou…8Sdm0HpijhQEFqOj4dUBXCd-2SxAaLg6C6XokjQMu8cGZvx3CxMdqiQ

-Creating the API Keys
+Creating new API keys

-1. Sign in to the Developer Portal.
-For example, this can be Developer Portal.
-Check with your system administrator or development management for the exact URL.
+Check with your system administrator or development management for your exact URL.

 2. Select My Account.